 Additional Educational Preparation

 There are numerous candidates applying for firefighter positions with the full-time service throughout Ontario.
 As a result, candidates possessing qualifications including theory and basic firefighting skills have a better chance of being successful in the hiring process.

-In order to provide this educational opportunity to potential candidates, many community colleges throughout the province have established a Memorandum of Understanding with the OFMEM to deliver the Pre-Service Firefighter Program.
+In order to provide this educational opportunity to potential candidates, many community and registered private career colleges throughout the province have established a Memorandum of Understanding with the OFMEM to deliver the Pre-Service Firefighter Program.
 (See Pre-Service Firefighter Program tab for more information)

 If you want to find out which Colleges of Applied Arts and Technology are approved by the Ministry of Advanced Education and Skills Development and the OFMEM to offer firefighter programs in Ontario which can lead to NFPA certification, please go to the following link: